CamComDuck/pollinator-habitat/Design/UseCases.md

 ## Use Cases

 - **UC1: Playing the Game**
-  - **Explanation**: This is the core functionality of the project where users interact with the game through the web application.
+  - **Explanation**: This is the core functionality of the project where external users interact with the game through the web application.
 Players navigate through different paths and engage with the content, learning about various pollinators.
   - **Actors**: Children, Adults, Disabled Children, and Disabled Adults
   - **Flow**:
     1. User accesses the game through a QR code that brings them to the web application